 The basic premise of the Communication Skills component is that reading, writing, speaking and research are complex intellectual and social activities that are at the heart of liberal education.
 Improving students’ abilities in critical reading, writing, speaking and research requires sustained practice and overt, in-class reflection upon that practice.
 A critical feature of this sustained practice is that students receive detailed, constructive response to their work, from instructors, from peers, from mentors, and from the WORD Studio.
 Thus, as part of the Communication Skills component, both in-class and out-of-class assignments and activities provide students with an intensive and extensive opportunity to develop core competencies in writing, speaking, and research and to explore how critical reading informs and enhances the practices of writing, speaking, listening, performing, viewing, and conducting research, and how all of these practices are ways of learning and knowing as well as ways of communicating.

-To provide sufficient time to engage in communication skills development, FYP classes meet four and a half hours per week, divided between “plenary” sessions (all FYP colleges meet 10:10-11:40 on Tuesday and Thursday mornings in the fall) that primarily focus on the content of the course and “seminar” sessions (which meet at times chosen by the individual faculty or teams) that primarily focus on the communication skills development.
+To provide sufficient time to engage in communication skills development, FYP classes meet four hours per week, some are divided between “plenary” sessions (most FYP colleges meet 10:10-12:20 on Tuesday and Thursday mornings in the fall) that primarily focus on the content of the course and “seminar” sessions (which meet at times chosen by the individual faculty or teams) that primarily focus on the communication skills development.
 Some faculty teams spend all of the FYP class time together (both plenary and seminar), and some faculty teams choose to divide the class into two smaller groups and work with just their advisees on the communication skills development during some or all of the seminar sessions.

 3. The Advising Component